Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 - **Result:** The form is now better structured for assistive technologies without altering the visual layout.
 ---

+🐞 **Donate Page** 🐛

+Accessibility & Usability Improvements

+- **Issue:** Incorrect image path format (\ instead of /) flagged by W3C HTML Validator .
+- **Fix:** Updated all image paths to use forward slashes (/) for proper cross-platform compatibility.
+- **Result:** Ensured images load correctly across different operating systems and browsers.
+---
+- **Issue:** Duplicate id attributes on donate-image and donate-sub-heading.
+- **Fix:** Changed the duplicate IDs to classes and updated the corresponding styles in style.css.
+- **Result:** Ensured valid HTML and improved maintainability by following best practices for class-based styling.
+---
 #### Video Thumbnail on Mobile
 **Issue:** The video modal did not display a thumbnail on iPhone (Safari/Chrome).